 Login from this screen with your User ID and Password.

-Appearance That Security Certificate Is Expired Or Not Valid
+Security Certificate Shows as Expired or Not Valid

 Because Jackrabbit is responsible for sending secure information, we are required to maintain a SSL Certificate.

 A SSL Certificate is a means by which web servers prove their identity to web browsers, allowing a secure site to communicate privately with the web browser via the HTTPS protocol (found in the URL area at the top of your browser screen - before a web address.).